 iRock launched in July 2012 with a ‘Call to Action’ from student representatives of the district’s elementary, middle, and high schools.
 In return for a commitment by teachers to participate in the professional development required to ensure iRock’s success, teachers received a 2nd generation iPad.

-To establish best practices in student use of 21st century tools to do 21st century work, a cohort of exemplary teachers at the elementary, middle, and high school levels was selected to participate in extensive professional development in challenge-based learning, an engaging multidisciplinary approach to teaching and learning that encourages students to leverage the technology they use in their daily lives to solve real-world problems.
-Every child in the classroom of a CBL cohort teacher has access to an iPad for the 2012-2013 school year.
+To establish best practices in student use of 21st century tools to do 21st century work, exemplary teachers at the elementary, middle, and high school levels were selected to participate in extensive professional development in challenge-based learning, an engaging multidisciplinary approach to teaching and learning that encourages students to leverage the technology they use in their daily lives to solve real-world problems.
+Every child in the classroom of a CBL cohort teacher had access to an iPad for the 2012-2013 school year.